Dongyi: Etymology and linguistic classification

-Historical linguists have tentatively reconstructed yí 夷's ancient pronunciations and etymology.
+Historical linguists have tentatively reconstructed its ancient pronunciations and etymology.
 The Modern Standard Chinese pronunciation yí descends from (c.
 6th–9th centuries CE) Middle Chinese and (c.
 6th–3rd centuries BCE) Old Chinese.
 Middle and Old Chinese reconstructions of yí 夷 "barbarian; spread out" include i < *djər, yij < *ljɨj, jiɪ < *lil, and ji < *ləi.
 As to the most recent reconstruction, William H. Baxter and Laurent Sagart (2014) reconstruct the Old Chinese name of yí 夷 as *ləj.

 As Yuèjuèshū (越絕書) states that the Yue word for "sea" is also 夷 (*li → yí), Sinologist Axel Schuessler proposes an Austroasiatic etymology for the ethnonym *li by comparing to Khmer ទន្លេ dnle "sea", from Pre-Angkorian Old Khmer ទន្លេ danle(y) "large expanse of water"; thus, the ethnonym might have referred to a people living by the sea.
 When analyzing possible Austroasiatic loanwords into Old Chinese, Schuessler noticed that one layer of loanwords—those from one or more Austroasiatic language(s) into Old Chinese spoken in the Yellow River basin—showed affinities to modern Khmeric and Khmuic languages, and occasionally to Monic.
 Earlier, Edwin G. Pulleyblank (1983, 1999) also proposed that the Yi were Austroasiatic speakers.
 Laurent Sagart (2008) instead suggested that the Yi languages were ancestral to Austronesian languages and formed a sister-group to Sino-Tibetan.
 However, no such macrofamily consisting of Sino-Tibetan and Austronesian has been accepted in mainstream comparative linguistics.